 Section 5.70 of the Act states that where an employee has an interest in any matter in which the employee is providing advice or a report directly to Council or a committee, they must disclose the nature of the interest when giving the advice or report.
-There is no requirement however for employees to leave meetings where interests have been disclosed.
+There is no requirement however for employees to leave meetings where interests have been disclosed, however in most instances' employees do remove themselves from the meeting.